Model theory of operator algebras II: Model theory: Logic

 \subsubsection{Unitary groups}

 The syntax for logic of unitary groups is simpler than that of tracial von Neumann algebras or C*-algebras.
-In this case the metric is bounded and therefore all domains are equal to the universe $U$.
+In this case the metric is bounded and therefore we can have one domain are equal to the universe $U$.
 We have function symbols for the identity, inverse and the group operation.
 Since in this case our logic reduces to the standard logic of metric structures as introduced in \cite{BYBHU} we omit the straightforward details and continue this practice of suppressing the details for unitary groups throughout this section.